Subscribe to Blog via Email

 If there’s a word which is synonymous with cancer, it’s chemotherapy.
 It’s what most people have in their mind when they are talking to a cancer patient…… ‘have you had chemotherapy‘ or ‘when do you start chemotherapy‘.

 I was nonchalantly asked by a friend some time ago ‘how did you get on with chemotherapy’ – he was surprised to hear I hadn’t had it despite my widespread disease.
 Cue – lengthy explanation!
-I wasn’t annoyed by the question, I just think people automatically assume every cancer patient has to undergo some form of systemic chemotherapy.
+I wasn’t annoyed by the question; I just think people automatically assume every cancer patient must undergo some form of systemic chemotherapy.
 If you read any newspaper article about cancer, they do nothing to dispel that myth, as many articles contain a story about a cancer patient with no hair.

 Despite its bad press in regards toxicity and its awful side effects, chemotherapy is widely used in many cancers.
 Statistics show that it does work for many patients (….. my daughter-in-law is still here looking after two of my four grandsons and my son still has a wife ♥).
 However, I suspect it has a limited future as more efficient and less toxic drugs and delivery systems come online downstream.
 Immunotherapy is often touted as a replacement for chemotherapy, but this may be a while yet.
 So, for now, millions of cancer patients worldwide will continue to be prescribed chemotherapy as part of their treatment regime.